-The Cornell Vegetable Program (CVP) specialists work together with Cornell University faculty and extension educators statewide to address the issues that impact the industry.
-The CVP provides educational programs and information to growers, processors and agri-business professionals, arming them with the knowledge to profitably produce and market safe and healthful vegetable crops.
-This in turn contributes to the viability of farms and the economic well-being of New York State.
-Specifically, the CVP focuses on food safety, variety evaluation, market development, pest management and cultural practices.
+The Cornell Vegetable Program (CVP) is one of the premier regional agricultural teams in NYS: a Cornell Cooperative Extension partnership between Cornell University and the CCE Associations in a large multi-county region in the western and central parts of the state.
+The team's Vegetable Specialists work together with Cornell faculty and Extension Educators statewide to address the issues that impact the commercial vegetable industry.
+The Cornell Vegetable Program provides educational programs and information to growers, processors and agri-business professionals, arming them with the knowledge to profitably produce and market safe and healthful vegetable crops, contributing to the viability of farms and the economic well being of New York State.
+Specifically, our program focuses on food safety, variety evaluation, market development, pest management, and cultural practices.
+Growers and agri-business professionals must enroll in our program to benefit from many of our educational offerings including our newsletter, direct mailings and pest alerts.

-The NWNY Dairy, Livestock and Field Crops Team specialists work together with Cornell University faculty and extension educators statewide to provide service to farms large and small, whether dairy, livestock, hay, corn, wheat or soybean focused.
-The team is part of the Cornell College of Agriculture & Life Sciences Pro-Dairy program outreach.
-Specialists cover the areas of dairy production, field crop production, farm business management, small farm management and livestock production.
+The NWNY Dairy, Livestock and Field Crops Team (NWNY Team) is one of the outstanding regional agricultural Cornell Cooperative Extension programs in New York, serving a 10-county region in the western part of the state.
+The team's specialists work together with Cornell faculty and extension educators statewide to provide service to the farms large and small whether dairy, livestock, hay, corn, wheat or soybean focused.
+The team is part of the Cornell College of Agriculture & Life Sciences' Pro-Dairy program outreach.
+Educational programs and individual assistance cover a wide area of best management practices and as well as dairy farm business.
 For dairy farms, a bilingual dairy specialist provides producers with employee training and human resource facilitation in Spanish.
+Educational and support venues range from on individual farm management team meetings and troubleshooting to multi-day classroom and hands-on training and from ongoing farmer group discussion meetings to thematic day long symposia.

 Both teams serve Genesee County by providing educational programs with classroom and hands-on training, farmer discussion groups, newsletters with timely production information, telephone/email consultations, direct mailings of special events, as well as farm visits and research opportunities.
 Enrollees are eligible for reduced registration fees for educational meetings.
 Cost of enrollment is $65 per team.
 Cornell Pest Management Guidelines (hardcopy and online) are available for an additional cost.